What We Believe

 Christian Growth is our personal commitment both before God and toward one another.
 This is encouraged through abiding in Christ, obedience to God’s word, effective prayer, and our fellowship together.
 (John 15:4, Romans 8:29, Ephesians 5:18, Acts 2:42)

 For a more in-depth discussion of our beliefs, we recommend reading “Calvary Chapel Distinctives” by Chuck Smith.
-This book outlines many of the foundational principals of the Calvary Chapel movement.
-You can download a PDF version of the book here.
+This book outlines many of the foundational principals of the Calvary Chapel movement and is available for download for free.